-This year with the announcement of extended tax incentive that will allow small business to claim business purchases for items up to $20,000 in value.
+This year the announcement of the extended tax incentive will allow small business to claim business purchases for items up to $20,000 in value.

 This means that, depending on your tax bracket, it may be possible to get a whopping 56% back from your purchase.
 This initiative began in 2015 and was set to run out in 2017, but has now been extended until 2018.
 Read on and we’ll show you how to save up to 56% on business purchases.

 Check your business

 The new rules for tax claiming are aimed specifically at small businesses.
 As of 2017, this is defined as those that have an aggregated turnover of less than $10 million.
 If that’s you, then you might be eligible for some great savings.

 Register for GST

 Your business is probably already be registered for GST.
 But just to give you a quick summary, you must register for GST if: